Your Appointment - What to Expect:

 - Don't be afraid to ask questions - we are here to help and advise

-You will need to bring your daily and any specialist footwear with you for example training shoes, hiking boots
+You will need to bring your daily and any priority footwear with you.
+For example, training shoes, hiking boots.

 During this appointment your gait, range of motion and tensile strength will be assessed.
 Leg length will be measured to check for any discrepancy and the effect on internal and external rotation to the lower limb will be considered.